nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-883.9 A sustainable resource utilization - Generation of the

-highest benefits

-Sri Lanka has an abundance of mineral resources, accumulated throughout the land

-space of 65,610 square kilometers.
-The peninsular basin, which is about twenty times

-the land area and including the ocean region which will be nominally granted according

-to the UN ocean laws, is also rich in ocean minerals.
-Varieties of ores of minerals such as

-graphite, mica, apatite, lime and dolomite, mineral sand, quartz and silica sand, feldspar,

-serpentine, laterite, different clay types, and gems which had been created because of

-different geological factors are abundantly found in Sri Lanka.
-Many industries such as

-mineral sand, cement, phosphate, ceramic, glass, and roof tiles were originated from

-mineral resources discovered through the mineral resource expeditions in the 1980s.
+Sri Lanka has an abundance of mineral resources, accumulated throughout the land space of 65,610 square kilometers.
+The peninsular basin, which is about twenty times the land area and including the ocean region which will be nominally granted according to the UN ocean laws, is also rich in ocean minerals.
+Varieties of ores of minerals such as graphite, mica, apatite, lime and dolomite, mineral sand, quartz and silica sand, feldspar, serpentine, laterite, different clay types, and gems which had been created because of different geological factors are abundantly found in Sri Lanka.
+Many industries such as mineral sand, cement, phosphate, ceramic, glass, and roof tiles were originated from mineral resources discovered through the mineral resource expeditions in the 1980s.

-Since then, minerals have been sold as raw material without any value additions, and

-many of these industries have either been sold out or closed by now.
+Since then, minerals have been sold as raw material without any value additions, and many of these industries have either been sold out or closed by now.

-Sri Lanka has been famous since ancient times as a country abundant with variety of

-gems.
-There is an immense potential to make Sri Lanka a main centre in the global gem

-market by capturing a considerable portion of the global gem market using the presence

-of individuals who possess both traditional and modern technologies about the gem

-industry, the availability of university-level programmes, and the unique location of Sri
+Sri Lanka has been famous since ancient times as a country abundant with variety of gems.
+There is an immense potential to make Sri Lanka a main centre in the global gem market by capturing a considerable portion of the global gem market using the presence of individuals who possess both traditional and modern technologies about the gem industry, the availability of university-level programmes, and the unique location of Sri

 Lanka.
-However, Sri Lanka has been able to earn only USD 250 million a year from the

-gem and jewelry industry.
-Issues such as the lack of state sponsorship to the industry, laws

-and regulations not being updated, corruption and bribery due to political interventions,

-officials not possessing enough knowledge on the field, and the absence of proper lab

-facilities and a systematic evaluation mechanism are main reasonings for this situation.
+However, Sri Lanka has been able to earn only USD 250 million a year from the gem and jewelry industry.
+Issues such as the lack of state sponsorship to the industry, laws and regulations not being updated, corruption and bribery due to political interventions, officials not possessing enough knowledge on the field, and the absence of proper lab facilities and a systematic evaluation mechanism are main reasonings for this situation.

-There is an ability to start industries that can provide a considerable support to the national

-economy using lime, calcite and dolomite, mineral sand and quarts, and silica which

-possess graphite, apatite, calcium carbonate.
-There are possibilities to develop industries

-based on value added products from ores that contain iron and copper, as well as other

-small mineral ores discovered so far.
-Moreover, mineral resources on land and seabed can

-be discovered and their mineral ores and rare earth elements (REE) can be used to earn
+There is an ability to start industries that can provide a considerable support to the national economy using lime, calcite and dolomite, mineral sand and quarts, and silica which possess graphite, apatite, calcium carbonate.
+There are possibilities to develop industries based on value added products from ores that contain iron and copper, as well as other small mineral ores discovered so far.
+Moreover, mineral resources on land and seabed can be discovered and their mineral ores and rare earth elements (REE) can be used to earn foreign exchange.

-foreign exchange.

 #### Principles